eallanjoseph123/siteminder/README.md

    ```

 Sample test with success email sent with fail-over to MailJet as healthy Email provider due to issue of Nylas Email provider server issue.
+To see the error please refer in logs when you tried to send a success email.

 ![alt text](https://github.com/eallanjoseph123/siteminder/blob/master/docs/success-email.png?raw=true)